Scaffold protein

 In biology, scaffold proteins are crucial regulators of many key signalling pathways.
 Although scaffolds are not strictly defined in function, they are known to interact and/or bind with multiple members of a signalling pathway, tethering them into complexes.
 In such pathways, they regulate signal transduction and help localize pathway components (organized in complexes) to specific areas of the cell such as the plasma membrane, the cytoplasm, the nucleus, the Golgi, endosomes, and the mitochondria.
+The first signaling scaffold protein discovered was the Ste5 protein from the yeast Saccharomyces cerevisiae.

 History

 The first signaling scaffold protein discovered was the Ste5 protein from the yeast Saccharomyces cerevisiae.
 Three distinct domains of Ste5 were shown to associate with the protein kinases Ste11, Ste7, and Fus3 to form a multikinase complex.

 Function

 Scaffold proteins act in at least four ways: tethering signaling components, localizing these components to specific areas of the cell, regulating signal transduction by coordinating positive and negative feedback signals, and insulating correct signaling proteins from competing proteins.